-According to the American Academy of Ophthalmology, 4.88 million individuals over the age of 50 have dry eye syndrome, which is characterized by red, itchy, scratchy eyes.
+According to the American Academy of Ophthalmology, 4.88 million individuals over the age of 50 have dry eye syndrome, which can be characterized by red, itchy, and scratchy eyes.
 Thankfully, this common eye ailment is completely treatable once the causes are known.

 Causes of Dry Eye

-Dry eye occurs when there is a problem with the basal tears.
-Basal tears are not like emotional tears, which are comprised of oil, water, and mucus.
-The oil helps prevent the tears from drying too quickly on the surface of the eye.
-The watery layer helps the tears spread evenly over the eyes, and the mucus layer combines with the watery layer to help ensure eye hydration.
+Dry eye occurs when there is a problem with the basal tears, which are comprised of oil, water, and mucous.
+The oil layer helps prevent the tears from drying too quickly on the surface of the eye, the watery layer helps the tears hydrate, and the mucous layer helps to spread the tears evenly over the eye.
 If any of these layers are deficient, symptoms of dry eye can develop.

-- Medications – The most common cause of dry eye is prescription and OTC medications.
+- Medications – A common cause of dry eye is prescription and OTC medications.
 Usually, they will list dry eye as a side-effect.

-- Having an Immune Disorder – Autoimmune disorders can cause dry eyes.
-Common conditions include Lupus, rheumatoid arthritis and Sjogren’s syndrome.
+- Autoimmune Disorders – Common conditions include lupus, rheumatoid arthritis, rosacea, and Sjogren’s syndrome.

-- Having Allergies – Seasonal allergies can lead to dry, itchy scratchy eyes.
+- Allergies – Seasonal allergies can lead to irritation and inflammation.

 Symptoms of Dry Eye

-- Having blurry vision, difficulty seeing at night or a sensitivity to light
+- Having fluctuating blurry vision, difficulty seeing at night, or a sensitivity to light

-- Having eyes that are scratchy or feel gritty when you blink
+- Having a scratchy or gritty sensation when you blink

 Dry eye treatment starts with a thorough diagnosis that includes an eye exam to test your eye health and visual acuity.
-Next, our Dr. Orr will measure the volume and quality of your tears.
+Dr. Orr or Dr. Yu will assess the quality of your tears and health of the surface of your eyes.
 If there is a problem with your tear production or the composition of your basal tears, a dry eye treatment plan will be developed.

-For mild to moderate dry eye, our ophthalmologist may recommend eye drops, creams and/or ointments.
+For mild to moderate dry eye, our optometrists may recommend eye drops or ointments.
 Eye drops are typically used during the day to keep your eyes hydrated and to reduce symptoms.
-Creams and ointments are placed in the eyes at night to help keep your eyes hydrated while you sleep.
+Ointments are placed in the eyes at night to help keep your eyes hydrated while you sleep.

 Medications that Increase Tear Production

 There are medications on the market that can increase your natural tear production.
-They can be prescribed as oral tablets or pills, eye drops, and creams.
+They can be prescribed as oral tablets or pills, or eye drops.

 Temporarily or Permanently Closing Your Tear Ducts

-If creams, ointments, and switching medications doesn’t help alleviate your dry eye symptoms, our ophthalmologist may recommend inserting plugs into your tear ducts to close them.
+If drops, ointments, and switching medications doesn’t help alleviate your dry eye symptoms, our optometrists may recommend inserting plugs into your tear ducts to close them, thereby preventing your tears from draining so quickly.
 The first step usually involves inserting temporary tear duct plugs to see if this helps alleviate your symptoms.
 If it does, we may recommend permanent tear duct plugs.

 If you are having symptoms of dry eye, give our Lamorinda Optometry office a call today at (925) 283-8502 to schedule an appointment.